Tanuj1718/MakeYourMoney/Readme.md

 * Budget allocation
 * Profit margin
 * Potential of the business
-* Government schemes that could help start or support the business
+* Government schemes/policies that could help start or support the business
 * The response is generated in the user's desired language, helping users take full advantage of available resources.